machine-learning-upenn/machine-learning-upenn.github.io/README.md

 - Understanding Machine Learning: From Theory to Algorithms (UML) by Shai Shalev-Shwartz and Shai Ben-David.
 Available as PDF [here](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf).
 Refer to this book for a more detailed theoretical exposition of the material covered in class.

+The following are helpful resources to review the mathematics that we will use in this course:
+- Mathematics for Machine Learning (MML) by Marc Deisenroth, A. Aldo Faisal, and Cheng Soon Ong.
+Available as PDF [here](https://mml-book.github.io/book/mml-book.pdf).
+A helpful resource to review the mathematics that we will use in this course.

+- Linear Algebra Review and Reference by Zico Kolter.
+Available as PDF [here](http://www.cs.cmu.edu/~zkolter/course/15-884/linalg-review.pdf).

 ## Office Hours Schedule

 |  | Monday | Tuesday | Wednesday | Thursday | Friday | Saturday | Sunday |